zilverline/sequent/docs/docs/concepts/workflow.md

 end
 ```

-It will run only and only if the transaction commits.
-Note that if you execute another command, it will be ran
+It will run only if the transaction commits.
+Note that if you execute another command, it will be run
 synchronously but in a separate transaction.
 It will not be able to rollback the first one, resulting in some
-Events to be commited and some other not.
+Events to be committed and some not.
 Only use `after_commit` if it is the intended behaviour.

 **Handling Exceptions**: If an exception within an `after_commit` is not handled by the worker, it will stop
 calling the other registered hooks.
 Make sure that you **rescue exceptions** and handle them properly.
 If you can